Ideas for dynamic plasma revisited

 I can’t see why there is a need to be transaction phobic, all we need is dynamic plasma to create a frame in which to play, and we will have a fantastic improvement to the current state.

-I have no doubt this is correct, as I said at the beginning I will get many details wrong, most likely I will look back at my posts in 6 - 12 months and cringe at what I said, as is so often the case.
+No doubt, as I said at the beginning I will get many details wrong, most likely I will look back at my posts in 6 - 12 months and cringe at what I said, as is so often the case.